TOP

 Thanksgiving Tips for Au Pairs

-Experiencing American holidays is one of the best parts of being on a cultural exchange program.
+Experiencing American holidays is one of the best parts of being on the Au Pair cultural exchange program.

-On the fourth Thursday of November you’ll celebrate Thanksgiving.
+On the fourth Thursday of November most people in the U.S. celebrate Thanksgiving.
 You’ve probably heard stories or seen movies that showed families celebrating Thanksgiving together.
 You might be thinking, ‘That food looks strange’ or ‘Why do Americans watch football on this day?’
-We want to give you some tips for getting the most out of this ultra-American holiday:
+We want to give you some tips for getting the most out of this ultra-American holiday.

-• Thanksgiving originated in 1621 when the Plymouth colonists (or “Pilgrims) and the Wampanoag (also known as Native Americans) shared an autumn harvest feast.
-You can learn more about the history of this holiday here.
-Nowadays, Thanksgiving remains a day where families and friends get together in gratitude.
-You may be asked to share about something you’re grateful for as part of the conversation during dinner.
-You can probably think of many things, especially as an au pair this year!
+Thanksgiving originated in 1621 when the Plymouth colonists (or “Pilgrims”) and the native Wampanoag people shared an feast after a plentiful autumn harvest.
+[Learn more about the history of Thanksgiving].
+Nowadays, Thanksgiving remains a day where families and friends get together to express gratitude.

 A large Thanksgiving meal!
 Image courtesy of user Famartin via Wikimedia Commons.